AL-Fom/university-notes/DG1MDS/Week 3/Predicate Logic.md

 	12 -5 0 3.141 ...
 (Term Values ℤ)
 	x y z  (Term Variables)
 	P Q R (Predicate Variables)
 		Each Variable is restricted to a set
 		For example playsThe{x,y} or P{x,y}
 		x ∈ People
 		y ∈ Instruments

 A predicate can contain any of the above
-	such as P(V$_1$, V$_2$,..., V$_n$) this predicate has arity of n Ax example would be IsEdible(x) where X can be cake or glass (True or False)
+	such as P(V$_1$, V$_2$,..., V$_n$) this predicate has arity of n Ax example would be IsEdible(x) where "x" can be cake or glass (True or False)

 The average predicate will look like:
 	P(y) "y is prime" such that